Take some seeds, leave some seeds.

 When to plant your seeds

 Many Minnesota native flower seeds need a period of cold in order to sprout.
 This is called cold stratification.
-Without it, the seeds will not grow.
+The freeze/thaw cycle of a Minnesota winter help break open the seed and allow it to grow.
 You can mimic this process in two ways.
 Spread the seeds in the late fall, right before it snows, and they should sprout in the spring.
 You can also put seeds on a damp paper towel in a bag in the refrigerator for a month or two, then plant afterwards.

 When will they flower?

-The Little Seed Library at Discovery Point was crafted by two of our Master Water Steward volunteers.
-This free seed exchange was inspired by Do It Green!
+The Little Seed Library at Discovery Point was crafted by two of our Minnesota Water Steward volunteers, Bob C and Bob P. This free seed exchange was inspired by Do It Green!
 Minnesota, who also runs a Little Seed Library out of the Midtown Global Market in Minneapolis.